 Henry Ford-GoHealth Urgent Care is available for all ages, 7 days/week, after hours and holidays, when you can't wait for a regular visit with your doctor and have an urgent concern.
-Urgent care service is available throughout southeast Michigan, including a new location in West Bloomfield Township on Orchard Lake Road.
-You can save your spot in line at henryford.com.
+Urgent care service is available throughout southeast Michigan, and you can save your spot in line at henryford.com.